Project-BlackFN/ServerStarter/README.md

 2. extract the files

-3. create the folder dll in the extracted folder
+3. create a folder named "dll" in the extracted folder

 4. add the dlls for ur Backend Connection and ur Gameserver into the Folder named "dll"